SENPAI-Molecular-Dynamics/SENPAI/README.md

 Website: [https://senpaimd.org](https://senpaimd.org)

-# Hassle-free simulations

-SENPAI is a flexible, highly-configurable molecular dynamics (MD) simulation software aimed at students and academia.
+SENPAI is a \molecular dynamics (MD) simulation software aimed at students and academia.

-It provides a way to simulate molecular systems of educative and academic interest on devices ranging from personal laptops to purpose-built mainframes.
+It provides a way to simulate molecular systems of educative and academic interest on just about any device.

 It just works, out of the box.